Felicious/Testing-Jen-kun/README.md

-# Testing-Jen-kun
+# Building Simple Jobs and Unit Testing- Java
-Simple projects used to experiment with Jenkins.
+Simple projects used to experiment with Jenkins build jobs and unit testing.
 Followed Jenkins tutorial https://www.tutorialspoint.com/jenkins/

 What I did with the Helloworld.java file:
 While experimented with Jenkins, I set up a build job on Jenkins and built this simple Helloworld.java file.